ramat84/vim/vim.md

 # LoVIM .
 IT!
 ![RC](vim/mcvim.png)

-Note: In this lecture we'll take a technical dive into vim and learn how to work with it
+Note: In this lecture we'll take a technical dive into VIM and learn how to work with it

 ---

-### Work from the command line
+# Work from the command line
 * VIM - IDE
 * TMUX - Window Manager
 * Bonus - Other terminal tools